-- Carers, families and friends are welcome and play an important role in recovery. - We are aware that hospital wards can be busy, noisy places.
+- Partners, carers, families and friends are welcome and play an important role in recovery. - We are aware hospital wards can be busy, noisy places.
 We will try to keep this noise to a minimum especially during the night. - There are times of the day that tend to be busier than others.
-There is often a lot of activity in the mornings and often certain procedures and investigations will be pre-planned for specific times. - We will ensure that there are times in the day when we leave people to rest and relax with their family and friends. - Special occasions, for example patient birthdays, can be accommodated during a hospital stay in our day rooms and gardens.
-We encourage you to discuss this with the care team looking after your family member or friend.
+There is often a lot of activity in the mornings and often certain procedures and investigations will be pre-planned for specific times. - We will ensure that there are times in the day when we leave people to rest and relax with their family and friends.